the-owners/fastapi-github-pages-action/README.md

 # smithy-gh-pages-action
 GitHub Action to generate API documentation from Smithy models and deploy to GitHub Pages.

+### Requirements
+Client projects must be built using Gradle, and provide a Gradle task that generates a OpenAPI JSON specification file from their Smithy models.

 ### Usage
 See [action.yml](https://github.com/msayson/smithy-gh-pages-action/action.yml)